igdevelop-work/EshopWebApi/README.md

 # WebAPI Application for Eshop Products

 This project is a REST API for managing an eshop's products.
-The API provides endpoints for listing, creating, updating, and deleting products, as well as supporting pagination for product listings.
+The API provides endpoints for listing, creating, updating products, as well as supporting pagination for product listings.

 ## Project Goals